 New conventions are being established every day.
 For example, as mobile has overtaken desktop as the top converting device for eCommerce sites1, it’s becoming more commonplace for sites to opt for scrolling instead of linking as a means to display content, especially on the home page.

 At some point, all of today’s recognised design conventions were new.
-But establishing a convention takes time, so design innovation must demonstrate a significant improvement over established convention to become a paradigm shift.
+But establishing a convention takes time, so design innovation must demonstrate a significant improvement over the established convention to become a paradigm shift.

 And before you implement something based solely on opinion, it should be rigorously tested.

 While new conventions are taking hold, established ideas are being debunked by research.
-A rotating carousel at the top of a homepage has been a common feature for many years, but recent conversion optimization research2 shows that carousels are a distraction, preventing the user’s eye from settling and stopping them achieving their goal.
+A rotating carousel at the top of a homepage has been a common feature for many years, but recent conversion optimization research2 shows that carousels are a distraction, preventing the user’s eye from settling and stopping them from achieving their goal.